Are you new to Google Alerts?

 Again, one of the key benefits of Google Alerts is how easy they are to create.
 As you can see, it’s a breeze.

-Even if they are simple to set up, there are still ways to make mistakes.
+If they are simple to set up, there are so many ways to make mistakes in the process.
 So here are a few things to think about as you create your next alert.

 If you haven’t done this before, you might think that the more alerts you receive, the better.
 After all, you can’t do much until you have some mentions to look at.